-ELE 693 Professional Seminar III: Elementary Education (Initial) - 2 credits explores multicultural education, inclusive teaching, assessment strategies, management techniques and parent-community relationships.
+ELE 693 Professional Seminar III: Elementary Education (Initial) - 2 credits

+The Professional Seminar is a signature element of the adult learning model at Cambridge College.
+It grounds learning in a cohort group of students with a faculty leader licensed in elementary education.
+This seminar explores ways to create a standards-based curriculum, education evaluation in an inclusive classroom setting.
+The seminar explores multicultural education, inclusive teaching, assessment strategies, management techniques and parent-community relationships.
 There is a continuation of planning teaching strategies for language arts, working with math manipulatives, and effective classroom instruction.
 The seminar leader is the students' academic advisor and guides them through their graduate program.
 The cohort continues to study the professional standards and subject matter knowledge for elementary teachers and the requirements for state licensure.
 The seminar also supports students' work on their independent learning projects, from identifying topics, to guiding the research and writing, to completion.
 The seminar leader approves the finished project.